bxtal-lsn/go-boilme/README.md

 ### API Responses

-Celeritas makes it easy to return JSON or XML responses:
+Boilme makes it easy to return JSON or XML responses:

 ```go
 // Return JSON